Ku Klux Klan members in United States politics: Warren G. Harding

-The consensus of modern historians is that Warren Harding was never a member, and instead was an important enemy of the Klan.
-While one source claims Warren G. Harding, a Republican, was a Ku Klux Klan member while President, that claim is based on a third-hand account of a second-hand recollection in 1985 of a deathbed statement made sometime in the late 1940s concerning an incident in the early 1920s.
+The consensus of modern historians is that Warren G. Harding was never a member, and instead was an important enemy of the Klan.
+While one source claims Harding, a Republican, was a Ku Klux Klan member while President, that claim is based on a third-hand account of a second-hand recollection in 1985 of a deathbed statement made sometime in the late 1940s concerning an incident in the early 1920s.
 Independent investigations have turned up many contradictions and no supporting evidence for the claim.
 Historians reject the claim and note that Harding in fact publicly fought and spoke against the Klan.

 The rejected claim was made by Wyn Craig Wade.
 He stated Harding's membership as fact and gives a detailed account of a secret swearing-in ceremony in the White House, based on a private communication he received in 1985 from journalist Stetson Kennedy.
 Kennedy, in turn had, along with Elizabeth Gardner, tape recorded some time in the "late 1940s" a deathbed confession of former Imperial Klokard Alton Young.
 Young claimed to have been a member of the "Presidential Induction Team".
 Young also said on his deathbed that he had repudiated racism.
 In his book, The Strange Deaths of President Harding, historian Robert Ferrell says he was unable to find any records of any such "ceremony" in which Harding was brought into the Klan in the White House.
 John Dean, in his 2004 book Warren G. Harding, also could find no proof of Klan membership or activity on the part of Harding.
 Review of the personal records of Harding's Personal White House Secretary, George Christian Jr., also do not support the contention that Harding received members of the Klan while in office.
 Appointment books maintained in the White House, detailing President Harding's daily schedules, do not show any such event.